conorm110/IceMaker/README.md

 - Download latest release
 - In VS Code, press `CTRL + SHIFT + X` to open extensions menu
 - Above the extensions marketplace search, click the 3 dots, install from VSIX, then select the VSIX in the release
+- NOTE: The extension will not be published until its out of pre-release, until then you will need to install this way

 **1. Setting Up a New Project**
  - Create and open a new directory in VS Code
  - Open command palette
  - Run `IceMaker: Set Up New Project in Current Directory`
+ - Follow the setup prompts in the wizard

 **2. Create a Verilog Design**
-- The project automatically creates a top module called `top` and places it in the file `top.v`
+- The project automatically creates a verilog file with the name of your top module
-- The automatically generated verilog design, `top.v`, is a simple blink program
+- The automatically generated verilog design is an example blink program

 **3. Synthesize, PNR, and Generating Bitstream**
 - Open command palette
-- Run `IceMaker: Synthesize, PNR, and Gererate Bitstream for FOMU_REV`
+- Run `IceMaker: Synthesize, PNR, and Gererate Bitstream`
-  - FOMU_REV is either evt1, evt2, evt3, pvt, or hacker.
-Check which edition your board is first

 **4. Upload Project to FOMU**
 - Open command palette